Blockstream/satellite/doc/dual-satellite.md

 ## Novra S400 Standalone Receiver

-On the Novra S400, you need to configure the two RF interfaces on the same unit.
+With the Novra S400, you need to configure the two RF interfaces separately.
 Each interface will be connected to a different antenna and receiving from a different satellite.
-As explained on the [S400 guide](s400.md), all configurations are provided by the command:
+As explained on the [S400 guide](s400.md#receiver-and-host-configuration), the first RF interface (RF1) is configured by the following command:

 ```
-blocksat-cli instructions
+sudo blocksat-cli standalone cfg
 ```

-Use these instructions to configure interface RF1.
-Then, get the instructions for the other interface by running:
+To configure the second RF interface, run:

 ```
-blocksat-cli --cfg rx2 instructions
+sudo blocksat-cli --cfg rx2 standalone --demod 2 cfg --rx-only
 ```

-Use these instructions to configure interface RF2.
+Next, access the S400 web management console [as instructed in the S400 guide](s400.md#s400-configuration-via-the-web-ui).
+Go to `Interfaces > RF2` and enable the RF2 interface.

 Lastly, you need to configure [Bitcoin Satellite](bitcoin.md) to receive the second satellite stream.
 You can do so by running: